zqfang/GSEApy/docs/gseapy_tutorial.rst

    gseapy replot -i gsea -o gseapy_out

-| For advanced usage of library,see the :ref:`run`.
+| For advanced usage of library, see the :ref:`run`.